Declared smoke-free outdoor areas and events

 Short term events - up to three days

-For short term events the Minister for Mental Health and Substance Abuse has the power to declare a smoke-free area.
+For short term events the Minister for Health and Wellbeing has the power to declare a smoke-free area.
 Examples include:

 - football carnivals